Cornell-RelaxML/quip-sharp/README.md

 # [QuIP#: Even Better LLM Quantization with Hadamard Incoherence and Lattice Codebooks](https://arxiv.org/abs/2402.04396), ICML 2024
 This repository contains the official code for **QuIP#**, a weight-only post-training quantization method that achieves state-of-the-art performance in extreme compression ($\le 4$ bits per weight) regimes.
 QuIP# improves the incoherence processing of [QuIP](https://openreview.net/pdf?id=xrk9g5vcXR) by using the randomized Hadamard transform (RHT).
-QuIP# also introduces lattice codebooks based on the $E_8$ lattice and a fine-tuning scheme to further improve quantization quality.
+QuIP# also introduces fast vector quantization codebooks based on the $E_8$ lattice and a fine-tuning scheme to further improve quantization quality.
-With QuIP#, 3 bit models scale better than theoretically lossless 4 bit models, a previously unseen result.
+**QuIP# is the first PTQ method where 3 bit models scale better than theoretically lossless 4 bit models**

 We provide a full suite of 2, 3, and 4 bit Llama models quantized using QuIP# [here](https://huggingface.co/relaxml).
 This codebase contains code that allows users to quantize and deploy their own models as well as CUDA kernels that accelerate inference for QuIP# models.